 Dr. Jones continues to recommend that treating doctors should prescribe amoxicillin, cefuroxime, or doxycycline as first-line medications for treatment.
-He states that azithromycin is also an acceptable medication, particulary in Europe.
-The trials demonstrated it either outperformed or was as effective as the other first-line medications.
+He states that Azithromycin is also an acceptable medication, particulary in Europe.
+T trials demonstrated it either outperformed or was as effective as the other first-line medications.

 Dr. Jones states that initial antibiotic therapy should be prescribed for a period of 4–6 weeks and that the choice of antibiotic and dose for an individual patient should take several factors into account.
 He also recommends that doctors should continue antibiotic therapy for patients who have not fully recovered by the completion of the course of antibiotics.
 This is the presence of long term illness.
 Dr. Jones states that there is a wide range of options and choices for treatment and that it must be individualized based on the strength of the patient’s initial response.